↑

 I ended up going with a Cinnamon Vanilla Buttercream frosting, simply because I didn’t have cream cheese.
 Sometimes I plan my recipes out ahead of time, and sometimes it’s all on the fly.

-I might get around to whipping up a Cinnamon Vanilla Cream Cheese Frosting someday, but for now, the combination of Gingerbread Cupcakes and Cinnamon Vanilla Buttercream Frosting is where it’s at.
+I may get around to whipping up a Cinnamon Vanilla Cream Cheese Frosting someday, but for now, the combination of Gingerbread Cupcakes and Cinnamon Vanilla Buttercream Frosting is where it’s at.

 And, it’s dangerous to mess with a good thing.